 While ESNs are pretty similar to social media platforms, the former is only accessible by employees within an organization.
 Most ESNs are built with enterprises and organizations in mind which is why their main focus is to make communication seamless and secure for employees.
 With ESNs, conversations can occur through comments, direct messaging, status updates, and topic threads.
 It’s also possible to broadcast company-wide announcements or important notifications.

-ESNs however shouldn’t be compared with public social networks like LinkedIn[2] which are aimed at professionals.
+ESNs however shouldn’t be compared with public social networks like LinkedIn[2] which are aimed at professionals by using social media scheduling tools.
 While platforms like LinkedIn can be useful in connecting with professionals from different organizations and industries, their public nature makes them less than ideal for internal company communications.
 Instead, ESNs focus on encouraging private connections within the organization.

 But just using ESNs to communicate and socialize can make you miss out on their incredible power.
 Using separate tools for task management, project management, collaboration, and communication can lead to loss of productivity due to continuous context switching.